danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	In which partition will the following row be inserted on Sales.P_Orders?

-	You can use the $partition.<partition funtion name> funtion using the date you want to check as parameter
+	You can use the $partition.<partition function name> function using the date you want to check as parameter

 	```sql
 	select top 1 $partition.[PF_SalesOrder_MONTHLY](OrderDate) as partition, *